top of page

 This movie sucks

-While my 'movie' has had some highs and lows, a devastating sense of self-doubt leaves me focusing on either the negative or the mundane.
-However, in acknowledging my 'kindergarten' advice, I had to embrace the cliche of living in the moment and making my 'movie' even better.
+While my 'movie' has had its ups and downs, a profound sense of self-doubt often leaves me focused on the negative or mundane.
+However, in acknowledging my ‘kindergarten’ advice, I embraced the cliche of living in the moment and sought to make my 'movie' even better.

 I guess when I’m dead